What you must do to keep Wales safe from coronavirus when arriving from abroad.

 If you feel you cannot cope with your symptoms at home, or your condition gets worse, or your symptoms do not get better after 7 days, then use the NHS Wales 111 online coronavirus (COVID-19) service.
 If you do not have internet access, call NHS 111.
 For a medical emergency dial 999.

-If you develop symptoms, you must isolate for at least 14 days from the point you arrived in the UK and if you get symptoms during that time for at least 7 days from symptom onset, until you are better and no longer have a high temperature.
-You will need to isolate for 14 days from the time that you arrived in the UK even if you have had and recovered from coronavirus symptoms in this time.
-If you are tested and receive a negative result for coronavirus, you must continue to isolate until you have been in the UK for 14 days, even if your symptoms have gone.
+If you develop symptoms, you must isolate for at least 10 days from the point you arrived in the UK and if you get symptoms during that time for at least 7 days from symptom onset, until you are better and no longer have a high temperature.
+You will need to isolate for 10 days from the time that you arrived in the UK even if you have had and recovered from coronavirus symptoms in this time.
+If you are tested and receive a negative result for coronavirus, you must continue to isolate until you have reached the end of the 10 day period, even if your symptoms have gone.

-If you arrived in the UK more than 14 days ago, you do not need to continue isolation once you have had symptoms for 7 days and your temperature has returned to normal.
-Symptoms of a cough or changes to your sense of smell or taste can last for several weeks after the infection has gone and so you can stop isolating even if you have these symptoms.
-The household you are staying with should isolate for 14 days from the point that your symptoms start.
+If you arrived in the UK more than 10 days ago, you do not need to continue self-isolation once you have had symptoms for 7 days and your temperature has returned to normal.
+Symptoms of a cough or changes to your sense of smell or taste can last for several weeks after the infection has gone and so you can stop self-isolating even if you have these symptoms.
+The household you are staying with should isolate for 10 days from day after your symptoms start.

-If you develop new symptoms or your existing symptoms worsen within your 14-day isolation period, then please contact NHS Wales 111 again and follow their advice.
+If you develop new symptoms or your existing symptoms worsen within your 10-day isolation period, then please contact NHS Wales 111 again and follow their advice.

 Like everyone in the Wales, if you get the symptoms of coronavirus you should not travel and should immediately isolate even if otherwise you are exempt.
 You must follow the guidance on staying safe and social distancing.

 An adult who contravenes an isolation requirement or provides false or misleading information to the Government commits an offence.